 One of CNSTAT’s long-standing goals is the improvement of economic measurement and crucial data sources for that measurement.
 Over the years, CNSTAT has conducted numerous studies on the impact of economic factors on society, including measurement of gross domestic product, consumer cost-of-living and price indexes, costs of and returns from medical care for population health, productivity in higher education, and patterns of transportation of people and goods.
 CNSTAT studies have also examined the unique data issues involved when businesses or firms are the unit of measurement.
-Understanding Business Dynamics: An Integrated Data System for America’s Future explored available data on the births, deaths, expansions, and contractions of firms and establishments.
-CNSTAT studies have explored portions of the recurring Economic Census, including a review of the state and local governments program, and a recent workshop considered alternative classifications of rural areas in order to better understand rural economies and populations.
+The 2007 CNSTAT report Understanding Business Dynamics: An Integrated Data System for America’s Future explored available data on the births, deaths, expansions, and contractions of firms and establishments.
+CNSTAT studies have explored portions of the recurring Economic Census, including a review of the Census Bureau’s state and local governments program, and a recent workshop considered alternative classifications of rural areas in order to better understand rural economies and populations.